NcEternal/PACS_Challenge_3/README.md

 To add new problems, read the `sample.txt` file in the `/src/parameters/` folder, create a file following its format and add it to the folder.
-In the same folder there are multiple other problems already implemented. `messy.txt` provides an exampe of how bad a readable file can get.
+In the same folder there are multiple other problems already implemented. `messy.txt` provides an example of how bad a readable file can get.